manav731/scam_proof/README.md

 | Test | `fraudTest.csv` | 555,719 |
 | **Total** | — | **1,852,394** |

 **Class imbalance:** ~0.58% fraud rate (approximately 1 in 172 transactions is fraudulent).
-The test set retains this natural rate to produce honest evaluation metrics..
+The test set retains this natural rate to produce honest evaluation metrics.

 ---